Blood Pressure Cuff Size Chart: NIBP Cuff Selection Guide (2026)

 ICU: Comfort for Continuous Monitoring

 In the Intensive Care Unit, patients often have severe conditions and weakened physical states, requiring continuous NIBP monitoring over many hours or even days.
-Comfort and skin integrity become top priorities.
+Comfort and skin integrity become top priorities — published data suggest WHO ICU healthcare-associated infection rates approach 30%, making both reusable cuff hygiene and disposable single-use options critical considerations.

 The MedLinket Comfort NIBP Cuff is made of soft TPU material with a skin-friendly outer layer.
 It features a removable TPU airbag inside for easy cleaning between patients.
-Its soft construction reduces the risk of pressure injuries during extended monitoring sessions — a concern frequently discussed by ICU nurses on clinical forums.
+Its soft construction reduces the risk of pressure injuries during extended monitoring sessions.

 Emergency Department: Durability & Easy Disinfection